 - Breadcrumbs: Breadcrumbs are a way to display the users content trail.

-They look something like this:

 They help a visitor understand where they are on the website & are super useful for searching purposes.
 They also help search engines understand the structure of your website content.
 Having breadcrumbs on your website is a personal preference.
 If you’d like to take advantage of them, here’s a tutorial on Yoast!

 - Permalinks: Yoast lets you adjust additional settings for your URLs, but only after you’ve already switched your website to have pretty permalinks in the WordPress settings.
 (To set your permalinks to pretty ones go to “Settings” in your Dashboard.
 Click on the “Permalink” option.
 Select the “Post Name” option.
 Save!)Read these options and notes from Yoast carefully and decide is you want to change anything.
 It’s on a website by website basis, but typically these settings can be left alone.